 A Contradiction Must Involve the Same Sense

-If the Bible is to be understood, it is imperative that recognition be given to the different senses in which words may be employed.
+If the Bible is to be understood, it is imperative that recognition is given to the different senses in which words may be employed.
 Normally, words are used literally, but they can be used figuratively as well.

 In Matthew 11:14, John the Baptizer is identified as “Elijah.”
 Yet, the forerunner of Christ, in John 1:21, plainly denied that he was Elijah.

 These verses are reconciled quite easily.
 Though John was not literally Elijah, physically reincarnated; nevertheless, he was the spiritual antitype of the great prophet; he prepared the way for the Lord “in the spirit and power of Elijah” (Luke 1:17).